boochtek/mac_config/README.md

 These scripts are written for Mac OS X 10.11 (El Capitan).
 Ansible 2.1 is required, due to a couple features we're using.

+Note that some of the tasks will prompt you for your password to complete the installation, so this isn't a 100% "fire-and-forget" process.

 Usage
 -----